 This is way too frustrating as they would want to strip you of every cash on you.
 Apart from immigration officials, everyone at the airport wants a tip, you can tell them next time.

-Get your international passport ready, when interacting with the immigration don’t loose balance or get carried away with their pranks.
+Get your international passport ready, when interacting with the immigration don’t lose balance or get carried away with their pranks.

-Some of them act funny when they see unsuspecting foreigners apparently to seize their goods.
+Some of them act funny when they see unsuspecting foreigners apparently seizing their goods.

 Get little local denomination

 Get little local denomination of cash with you to tip them when asked, it would serve you well at that point.
 Nigerians are always on the lookout for instant gratification, be pleasant but unyielding to those who are legally representing the country.
 Avoiding giving tips to everyone.

 Don’t give your passport to anyone

 Don’t give your passport to anyone, keep it with you.
 Put away your phone (s) and camera, there are instances where security agents have asked unsuspecting visitors to “surrender the camera” you will never get it back.
 That’s stealing by trick.